By: Chris ⎜ Last updated

 Geiranger and the viewpoints

-Geiranger itself sits at the head of the UNESCO-listed fjord.
-The village is small, the facilities good, and the tourist traffic heavy in summer.
-Stay long enough to take a fjord cruise past the waterfalls, or at minimum drive the four kilometres up to Flydalsjuvet, a rest area and viewpoint that provides the classic panoramic view of the village, the fjord, and the surrounding mountains.
-This is where the famous photographs are taken.
+Geiranger itself is situated at the end of the UNESCO-listed Geirangerfjord.
+The village is small, the facilities good, but the tourist traffic heavy in summer.
+Stay long enough to take a fjord cruise, or a RIB Fjord safari past the waterfalls, or at minimum drive the four kilometres up to Flydalsjuvet, a rest area and viewpoint that provides the classic panoramic view of the village, the fjord, and the surrounding mountains.

 For an even higher perspective, continue 12.5 kilometres beyond Flydalsjuvet to Dalsnibba, at 1,500 metres above sea level.
-The Nibbevegen road is private and tolled (expect around 300-400 NOK per car), but the Geiranger Skywalk at the summit is Europe's highest fjord viewpoint accessible by road.
-Whether the toll is worth it depends on the weather: in clear conditions, the view extends across multiple mountain ranges; in cloud, you're paying to sit in fog.
+The Nibbevegen road is private and tolled (around 300-400 NOK per car).
+Whether the toll is worth it depends on the weather: in clear conditions, the view extends far across the horizon, but if the clouds are low you're just paying a lot to see fog.

-Direction of travel: Most guides suggest driving north to south (Åndalsnes to Geiranger), which puts Trollstigen's most dramatic hairpins on the ascent.
-The alternative, driving south to north, means descending Trollstigen, which some drivers find less nerve-wracking.
+Direction of travel: Most guides suggest driving north to south (Åndalsnes to Geiranger), which means you will be ascending Trollstigen's most dramatic hairpins.
+The alternative, driving south to north, means descending Trollstigen, and either way it doesn't make much of a difference.